 Watch videos featuring our Disability Champions who share their stories and achievements with us.

-These Disability Champions talk about the inspiring things they have done with their lives, and how they manage their disability while achieving their goals.
+Our Disability Champions talk about the inspiring things they’ve done with their lives.
+They discuss how they manage their disability while achieving their goals.

-In this video, Sam talks to us about how his severe sensorineural hearing loss hasn't stopped him from chasing his dreams of becoming a Forensic Psychologist.
-Sam is on the Disability Support Pension and is studying at TAFE to work towards his chosen career.
+In this video, Sam talks to us about how his hearing impairment hasn't stopped him from chasing his dreams.
+Sam’s on the Disability Support Pension and studying at Uni to become a psychologist.

-Sam tells us about how it hasn't been an easy road for him and how some days it's difficult to manage with a hearing loss.
-He says no matter how great the burden or emotional strain is, if you always stick to your values you'll come out on top.
+Sam tells us how it hasn't been an easy road for him and how some days it's difficult to manage with a hearing loss.
+He says no matter how great the burden or emotional strain, if you always stick to your values, you'll come out on top.

 When Colleen started volunteer work, she discovered what she wanted to do with her career.
-Colleen is now studying community services at TAFE and is hoping to one day set up a support group for women with low self-esteem.
+Colleen’s now studying community services at TAFE.
+She’s hoping to one day set up a support group for women with low self-esteem.
 She says she ‘now has an exciting pathway ahead of her and is hoping to go to university’.

-In this video, our Disability Champion Neil talks about how he has learnt to manage his disability and study full time.
-After being diagnosed with a kidney disorder, Neil had to give up his job and he found it hard to adjust to this change.
-Neil spoke to us and was surprised by the amount of support, options and services available to him.
-Neil is now looking at what he wants to do with his future and says there are so many possibilities for him.
+In this video, Neil talks about how he has learnt to manage his disability.
+He also tells us about his full-time study.
+After being diagnosed with a kidney disorder, Neil had to give up his job and found it hard to adjust to this change.
+When Neil spoke to us, he was surprised by the support, options and services available to him.
+Neil’s now looking at what he wants to do with his future and says there are so many possibilities for him.

-In this video, our Disability Champion Bec, talks about how autism has affected her ability to work.
-We also hear how Bec's determination, understanding of her disability and support network all come together to help her achieve her goals.
-Bec has surprised everyone, especially her parents.
+In this video, Bec talks about how autism affected her confidence and ability to work.
+We hear how Bec's determination, understanding of her disability and support network all come together to help her achieve her goals.
+Bec’s surprised everyone, especially her parents.